 Envato Tuts+ is a leader in online education for designers, developers and digital creatives.
-It provides more than 26,000 free tutorials and nearly 1300 paid video courses to learners around the world as part of their Envato Elements subscription, covering everything from design and illustration to web development, coding, photography, video production and business studies.
+It provides more than 26,000 free tutorials and nearly 1300 video courses to learners around the world, covering everything from design and illustration to web development, coding, photography, video production and business studies.

 The site has served more than 519 million learners over the last ten years, with more than 1.3 billion page views of its content and counting.

 According to Tuts+ Manager Matthew Cox, there has been a shift in what visitors to the site want to learn about.
 “Clearly the demands of working remotely have changed how people do their jobs, and for many, that has meant they need to level up their technical skills in a range of areas.
 We’ve seen incredibly strong demand for course and tutorial content that covers video presentations and webinar tips, as well as pretty much any content that is aimed at helping you share your work more easily with large audiences.”

 Some of the business-related tutorials and courses on Tuts+ that have seen a significant increase in sessions (to the end of March) since lock-down conditions were imposed across the world include: